 All pupils are told to "NEVER KEEP BULLYING A SECRET!"
 They are encouraged to report any bullying that they are experiencing, to someone that they trust, and if the bullying continues, they must keep on reporting it.
-They can use the school 'Time to Talk' box if they feel unable to verbalise their feelings.
+They can use the 'Name it to Tame it' system and 'Time to Talk' box if they feel unable to verbalise their feelings.
 Children are educated about the fact that bullying is never acceptable.